k1vz/cgeJsonReader/README.md

-# cge
+# CGE
-Calibrador de Gnômon Eletrônico
+This repository is made for save the code from "Calibrador de Gnômon Eletrônico".
+It's our TCC from IFC-CAS.